-- Download and print one of the eight SAT practice tests found at sat.org/practice.
-Be sure to follow the instructions, and use the official answer sheet to bubble in your answers. - 2.
-After you've finished the practice test, get instant feedback and question-by-question results from your phone.
-Just open the free app Daily Practice for the New SAT.
-(Select Daily Practice App at sat.org/practice for more information.) - 3.
-Keeping the app open, snap a picture of your answer sheet with your phone's camera.
+Download and print one of the SAT practice tests found at sat.org/practice.
+(Your counseling office may also have Official SAT Practice Tests available in booklet form.)
+Be sure to follow the instructions, and use the official answer sheet to bubble in your answers.
+2. After you've finished the practice test, get instant feedback and question-by-question results by downloading the answer explanations and scoring guide for the test you took.